wgrahamb/modelingLibrary/README.md

      - Finish working through filters.py
      - Need to derive a class from rocketPropulsionFinal.py called solidRocketBooster.py
-     - Port rocketPropulsionFinal.py to CPP (C?) and make it a main project.
+     - Port rocketPropulsionFinal.py to C and make it a main project.

 Folder Structure: